kamil-kw/kamil_cv_1st_project/README.md

 ### Responsive tools

-Used google dev tool to test responsiveness:
+Used google dev tool to test responsiveness.

+[Am I responsive design](http://ami.responsivedesign.is/) used to test end product responsiveness.

 * **Laptop (14"):**